Welcome Guide for Sports Organization Administrators

 There are four ways to add members to your organization in TeamSnap:

-- Is your organization using registration to gather and assign participants?
-Check out Registration Set Up
+- Is your organization using registration to gather and assign participants? ➜ Registration Set Up

-- Need to add your admins or like typing things out?
-Check out Manually Adding Roster Members
+- Need to add your admins or like typing things out? ➜ Manually Adding Roster Members

-- Not using registration and have everyone's info in a spreadsheet?
-Check out Importing Roster Members
+- Not using registration and have everyone's info in a spreadsheet? ➜ Importing Roster Members

-- Bringing teams that are already in TeamSnap into your organization's account?
-Check out Transferring Teams into Your Organization
+- Bringing teams that are already in TeamSnap into your organization's account? ➜ Transferring Teams into Your Organization

-Once you have added members you can share the member's Welcome Guide with them!
+Once you have added members you can share the Welcome Guide for Members and Contacts.

 ✔ Ready to schedule?